Tendon Treatment Program

 What if you could detect potential tendon problems in your athletes before they ended up in season ending injuries?

 Using out UTC monitoring service, UNC can provide your team of athletes with a monitoring service to keep any eye on your athletes throughout the season.
-The monitoring scan takes a few minutes, and is can be read and interpreted remotely by our physicians.
+The monitoring scan takes a few minutes, and can be read and interpreted remotely by our physicians.